TYLER-JM/barChart_repo/README.md

               ]
   ```
   * `padding: ` sets the gap between each bar.
+  * `rotate: ` will rotate the labels applied to each bar in order to accomodate lengthy titles. simply set to `true` or `false`.

 3. **element:** should include a period for class, or hashtag for id: `".new-bar"` or `"#new-item"`